taosdata/TDengine/README.md

 sudo systemctl start taosd
 ```

-Then users can use the TDengine Shell to connect the TDengine server.
+Then users can use the TDengine CLI to connect the TDengine server.
 In a terminal, use:

 ```bash
 taos
 ```

-If TDengine shell connects the server successfully, welcome messages and version info are printed.
+If TDengine CLI connects the server successfully, welcome messages and version info are printed.
 Otherwise, an error message is shown.

 ## On Windows platform